 Instructions

-Next, dry your four fish fillets with paper towels very well.
-First, dredge a flounder fillet lightly in the seasoned flour.
+- Next, dry fish fillets with paper towels very well.
+Coat a flounder fillet lightly in the seasoned flour.
 Gently shake off any excess flour before dipping into the beaten eggs, then into the seasoned bread crumb and parmesan mixture, ensuring the cheese and breadcrumbs thoroughly coat both sides of the delicate fish fillet.

 - Prep Time: 15